Diffusion Models in Simulation-Based Inference: A Tutorial Review: Design Choices for Diffusion Models in Simulation-Based Inference

 where $\eta_t$ is a step size or temperature schedule that is gradually reduced (``annealed'') as noise is removed.
 The temperature schedule is usually set in accordance with the noise schedule, for example $\eta_t \propto \sigma_t^2$.

 In contrast to solving the reverse SDE or ODE, the Langevin formulation explicitly discretizes time and applies stochastic updates at each step.
 This can be useful if the score is modified \emph{post hoc} after training, since the corresponding marginal distribution $p(\z_t \mid \z_0)$ may then belong to a different reverse process \citep{geffner2023compositional, linhart2024diffusion, arruda2025compositional}.
-However, in practice, the reverse SDE is often still employed using a modified score with good results (\autoref{sec:special_usage}). \citet{SongSoh2020} introduce corrector–predictor sampling, which combines an Euler–Maruyama step with an additional annealed Langevin step to improve image quality.
+However, in practice, the reverse SDE is often still employed using a modified score with good results (\autoref{sec:special_usage}). \citet{SongSoh2020} introduce corrector-predictor sampling, which combines an Euler-Maruyama step with an additional annealed Langevin step to improve image quality.
 However, our results \emph{do not show an increased statistical accuracy for SBI tasks} (\autoref{sec:app_case_1}).

 So far, most SBI papers have employed either continuous or discretized versions of the reverse ODE or SDE for inference (\autoref{tab:papers}).
-In the SBI setting, posterior calibration can be systematically checked using simulation-based calibration \citep[SBC;][]{talts2018validating, modrak2025simulation}, making it straightforward to compare samplers in terms of statistical accuracy and efficiency.
+In the SBI setting, posterior calibration can be systematically checked using simulation-based calibration \citep[SBC;][]{talts2018validating, lemos2023sampling, modrak2025simulation}, making it straightforward to compare samplers in terms of statistical accuracy and efficiency.
 Since the choice of sampler is made at inference time, it does not affect training.
 This flexibility allows users to switch between different solvers depending on whether the goal is fast point estimation, fully Bayesian inference, or likelihood evaluation.